Curbea/Geotab-AuthlistSyncByGroup/README.md

 **Geotab_Groups** is the name of each group

-Id's can be found easily from geotab; you can find them by looking at the url when viewing the groups in geotab, it is a block of three or four digits at the end of the url.
+Id's can be found easily from mygeotab webui; you can find them by looking at the url when viewing, it is a block of three or four digits at the end of the url.

-For each Geotab_Groups listed to set timezones if enabled, for each create a new line in the .env file with the group's name = the timezone to update to  e.g.
+For each Geotab_Groups listed, to set timezones if enabled, create a new line in the .env file with the group's name = the timezone to update to  e.g.
 Group Vancouver=America/Vancouver

 Check geotab to see availible timezone options

 3. **Launch**: